OPEN YOUR EYES!

 Since we care for species protection, our frames bear the names of endangered species.

-The IUCN lists many of the pangolin species - they are specified as "Vulnerable", "Endangered" or even "Critically Endangered".
+The IUCN lists the Indri as "Critically Endangered".